 How can I tell if content is AI-generated?

 Look for generic phrasing, lack of specific details or personal anecdotes, perfect grammar with no personality, and content that seems to say a lot without actually saying anything.
 AI content often hedges constantly and avoids taking strong positions.
-That said, detection is getting harder as the technology improves.
+Detection is getting harder as the technology improves, though.

 Leave a Reply